4.5 out of 5 (25 experiences)

 Blue Echeveria does not tolerate low-light 🚫.

-Select your city to see how the current weather in your area affects the placement of Blue Echeveria in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Blue Echeveria in your home 🏡.

 Most potting soils come with ample nutrients which plants use to produce new growth.